dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Intro.ReleaseNotes.md

 Our release notes are presented in these topics:

 * This topic summarizes the [major new features and improvements](#major) in version {{site.build_version}}.
-* The [Database Release Notes](#releasenotes) section below links to the notes for each update (patch release) of the Splice Machine database, which is part of all Splice Machine products.
+* The [Database Patch Updates](#releasenotes) section below links to the notes for each update (patch release) of the Splice Machine database, which is part of all Splice Machine products.
 * The [Known Issues and Workarounds](releasenotes_workarounds.html) topic describes each known issue in the current release and its workaround.
 * The [Database-as-Service Product Release Notes](releasenotes_dbaas.html) topic contains release information specific to our Database-as-Service product.
 * The [On-Premise Product Release Notes](releasenotes_onprem.html) topic contains release information specific to our On-Premise product.